HeftySammich/skaterz/README.md

 - ✅ Splash screen sequence

 ### Future Features
-- **$STAR Token Integration**: Use collected stars as currency for:
 - New character skins and customizations
 - Additional game modes and levels
-  - Permanent upgrades and abilities
-- **Hedera Network Integration**: NFT character ownership and trading
-- **HashPack Wallet**: Connect wallet for blockchain features
-- **Multiplayer Mode**: Compete with other players in real-time
+- Multiplayer Mode: Compete with other players in real-time
-- **Achievement System**: Unlock rewards for gameplay milestones
+- Achievement System: Unlock rewards for gameplay milestones
-- **Expanded Enemy Types**: More enemy varieties with unique behaviors
+- Expanded Enemy Types: More enemy varieties with unique behaviors
-- **Environmental Hazards**: Additional obstacle types and patterns
+- Environmental Hazards: Additional obstacle types and patterns

 ## 🤝 Contributing